 With his sinfonietta piece Geopoliticus Child, inspired by a Salvador Dalí painting, Riebe won the second prize at Uppsala Tonsättartävling (Uppsala Composition Competition) in March 2014.

 Lund Contemporary – festival for new music

-Since 2016, Riebe is Artistic Director and Producer of Lund Contemporary, a festival for contemporary music in Lund, with Lund University as main organizer.
-The festival has taken place three times: in 2017, 2019 and 2021.
-A new edition is planned for February 2023.
+Since 2016, Riebe is Artistic Director of Lund Contemporary, a festival for contemporary music in Lund, with Lund University as main organizer.
+The festival has taken place four times: in 2017, 2019, 2021 and 2023.
+A new edition is planned for February 2025.
 Read more on the Lund Contemporary homepage.